Money Calculator

 Flat Rate vs Reducing Balance - India's Most Misunderstood Loan Concept

-The difference is enormous.
+The difference is enormous and is one of the most common ways Indian borrowers overpay on loans without realising it.
 A 12% flat rate loan is equivalent to approximately 21–22% reducing balance - nearly double.
 The flat rate hides the true cost of borrowing by anchoring on a lower-sounding number.

 Monthly interest = Principal × Annual rate ÷ 12 EMI = (Principal + Total interest) ÷ Months